I NEVER BELIEVED IN SANTA CLAUS. NOT EVEN AS A KID, FOR REASONS I’LL MAKE CLEAR.

 Because, don’t thanks almost always come with Befores, even if they’re not stated?

 Aren’t Befores essential to being truly thankful?
 If you’re thankful for a newborn healthy baby, wasn’t there the Before of pregnancy, with all its unknowns and risks?

 And, more simply: how much more thankful for water is a person in the Before state of thirst?
 How much better is a good meal, with the Before of hunger?

 I’d been thirsty, hungry, awhile.
-This year was the 19th anniversary of Ned’s final bicycle ride.
+The year I came up with this Before Thanksgiving idea was the 19th anniversary of Ned’s final bicycle ride.

-The large Before that preceded this particular Before Thanksgiving celebration?
+The large Before that preceded this particular Before Thanksgiving celebration was loss.
+Of course.

 Life’s non-negotiable terms — mortality.
 Those you love will either leave or be left by you.